 Login notifications are also available from Facebook if you don’t want to deal with login codes constantly.
 With notifications, it won’t stop someone from logging into your account, but it will let you know when someone does.
 Find Login Alerts just above the Login Approvals section under the Security tab of your account settings.

 2. Review app privileges: Go through your applications and remove anything fishy.
 Hackers design apps with viruses implanted, so when you approve of an infected app, your account will automatically be infected.
 Go to the apps section under your Settings menu, and remove any apps that might be suspicious by clicking on the X next to that application.

 3. Secure other accounts: Especially if you share passwords between your accounts, you are vulnerable to multi-account hacking.
 If you suspect that one of your other accounts has been hacked, here’s what to do to regain control of Gmail and other accounts.
 For the future, never reuse passwords from one account to another.
 Instead create unique codes, and use a password manager to keep track of them all.

-4. Protect your devices from malware: There is so much free antivirus software available, there’s no reason not to have it on your computer.
+4. Protect your devices from malware: There are so much free antivirus softwares available, there’s no reason not to have it on your computer.
 Safeguard your mobile devices as well because these can also be infected with viruses.

 5. Let LogDog clear out any private info that you don’t want exposed to hackers or the world.
 This anti-hacking tool is available for iOS and Android devices, and it will instantly shut down a hacker’s attempts at taking over your life.